You're Telling Me!: Plot

 Sam Bisbee is an optometrist and amateur inventor.
 His daughter Pauline is in love with Bob Murchison, but Bob's upper-class mother disapproves of the Bisbee family.
 Sam's wife Bessie is ashamed of Sam because he prefers to act as himself rather than feigning sophistication.
 Pauline is the one woman who truly loves Sam, accepting her father as he is.

 Sam receives a letter from a tire company expressing interest in one of his inventions, a puncture-proof tire that can resist bullets.
 However, his opportunity becomes a disaster when he mistakenly uses a police car as the subject of his demonstration.
 When the car's tires fail to resist Sam's bullets, he must flee the irate police.

 On the train trip home, feeling that he has failed completely, Sam contemplates committing suicide by drinking a bottle of iodine, but decides against it at the last minute.
 On the train, he meets a woman who also has a bottle of iodine.
 Mistakenly thinking that she is also considering suicide, Sam tries to dissuade her by telling her about his own troubles.
 He does not know that she is Princess Lescaboura, engaged in agood-will tour of the area.
 She is moved by Sam's story and secretly decides to help him.

 The next day, the Princess visits Sam's town and informs its residents that he once saved her life.
 As a result, the townspeople, including Mrs. Murchison, suddenly see Sam as admirable.
 Sam, believing the Princess is posing as royalty to help him, quietly congratulates her on her successful ruse.

 At a new golf course, Sam is given the honor of driving the first ball.
 After a number of random events foil Sam's attempts to hit the ball, Mr. Robbins, the president of the tire company, arrives at the course.
 He excitedly tells Sam that they have found his car and tested his tires, and want to manufacture them.
 He offers Sam $20,000 for his invention, but the princess says that she wants the patent for her own country.
 She bids against Robbins until Robbins finally offers $1,000,000 plus a royalty for each tire, which Sam accepts.

 Later, Sam's family is wealthy and respected, and his daughter Pauline is married to Bob.
 Sam is happy, but he still doesn't realize the Princess is genuine.
 As she is about to leave, she says, "Goodbye, Sam—I want to thank you for a lot of fun!”
-Sam says, "The pleasure's mutual," then leaks closer and says, "We certainly put that princess stuff over, didn't we?"
+Sam says, "The pleasure's mutual," then leans closer and says, "We certainly put that princess stuff over, didn't we?"
 To which she replies, "You're telling me!"